Journal of Lutheran Ethics

 for more information on what and how to contribute to JLE.
 The Team welcomes ideas for what should be in the journal.

-JLE is updated on the first of the month in its bimonthly schedule.
+JLE is updated on the first of the month.